-Not to be confused, ordinary bush beans in the foreground below.
+Not to be confused, these are ordinary bush beans in the foreground below.

 Notice the missing row in the middle in the next photo.
 Germinating the seed first really is a must.

 Enjoy your beans and peas with butter or olive oil, by the way but never margarine, despite all the hype.
 Why?
-Our hydrogenated foods page tells all.
+Our hydrogenated foods page tells all; find it using the search engine below.
 Read too what this eminent heart surgeon has to say about foods to reduce inflammation.

 The young plants are fragile.
-I recommend you put a row of sticks to mark the plants so you and family don't step on them whilst negotiating the garden, and especially during weeding.
+I recommend you put a row of sticks to mark the them so you and the family don't step on them whilst negotiating the garden, and especially during weeding.
 They are very easily trodden underfoot.

-On statins with all their nasty side effects?
-Trying to reduce the contents of your medicine cupboard since you read about iatrogenic illness?
+Are you on statins with all their nasty side effects?
+Have you been trying to reduce the contents of your medicine cupboard since you read about iatrogenic illness?
 Then this foods that lower cholesterol page is for you.